gems-uff/noworkflow/README.md

 ```
 If you don't have git, just download the ZIP source code from our repository and decompress the zip file into a folder.

 Then, use Python to install it (the most up-to-date version of noWorkflow works with newer versions of Python.
 The current version was tested with Python 3.12.4.

-Go to the folder where you decompressed the files and then execute the following:
+Go to the folder where you decompressed the files (or where you cloned the project) and then execute the following:

 ```
 $ cd noworkflow-master/capture
 $ python setup.py install